V1997/Todo-web-app/README.md

     vasu@vasu-VirtualBox:$ flask db migrate
     vasu@vasu-VirtualBox:$ flask db upgrade

-Now check tables are create or not.
+Now check tables are created or not.

 Now you are ready to do.